Vegan Graham Crackers

 Use a fork to make sure they are very well incorporated.

-Once your dry ingredients are incorporated, add the cold vegan butter in.
+Once the dry ingredients are incorporated, add the cold vegan butter in.

 Using the fork, mix the butter in with the dry ingredients.
 Alternatively you could use the food processor, or a pastry cutter.